As part of applying for a green card, you’re required to attend a biometrics appointment. What should you expect?

 The biometrics appointment is all about ensuring that the person applying for a green card does not have a serious criminal record or any relevant prior immigration violations.
 Applicants who are in the United States will attend their biometrics appointment at a local USCIS office, relatively early in the green card application process.
 Applicants who are abroad will attend a biometrics appointment at the U.S. consulate that is processing their green card application, typically after their green card interview has been scheduled.

-It’s a relatively straightforward visit, during which the spouse applying for a green card will have his or her fingerprints and photo taken, and will be asked to sign his or her name.
+It’s a relatively straightforward visit, during which the family member applying for a green card will have his or her fingerprints and photo taken, and will be asked to sign his or her name.
 The goal is to cross-check the fingerprints, photo, and signature with the FBI’s criminal database, as well as the Department of Homeland Security (DHS) database of non-citizens who have an immigration violation (such as crossing the border illegally).

-You will not have your blood drawn, nor will there be a DNA test as part of the biometrics appointment for a marriage-based green card.
+You will not have your blood drawn, nor will there be a DNA test as part of the biometrics appointment for a green card.
 There are some circumstances under which an applicant might be asked to provide a DNA sample—generally if the visa application is based on a blood relationship (parent/child or sibling/sibling) and there is ambiguity about that relationship.
 The goal of a DNA test, if requested by USCIS, is entirely different from the goals of the biometrics appointment.

 The entire process generally takes 15–20 minutes, although you may have to wait beforehand.
 There is no interview at the biometrics appointment, and the people who take your fingerprints and photo do not have any information about your application, so this is not an appropriate place to ask questions.
 The people who do the fingerprinting are often not even USCIS employees, but work for separate contractors and don’t necessarily know anything about the immigration process.